Sexual harassment is never ok.

 To a friend or family member: talking things through with someone you trust can sometimes help.

-Security: some members of our Security team are trained to receive disclosures of sexual harassment.
+Campus Safety: some members of our Campus Safety team are trained to receive disclosures of sexual harassment.
 All officers can talk through the University's procedures, how to make a report and what support is available.

 University of Surrey Students’ Union (USSU) can talk students through what options are available and support you through the process.
 This support includes attending any meetings with the University.